 + Attainable price region.

-Why We Liked It – They are very durably made, the driver performance is impressive and the audio has epic dynamics.
-They are a realistically attainable model from a critically acclaimed series, the high-end of which is simply outstanding.
+It was a hit with us! – They are very durably made, the driver performance is impressive and the audio has epic dynamics.
+They are an affordable model from a highly acclaimed series.
+The high-end is simply exceptional.

-They are equipped with 40mm drivers which respond according to parameters set by expert engineer Phil Jones.
-The exclusively developed wave-guide algorithm commands the internal components, optimizes their performance.
+They are equipped 40mm drivers, which respond according to Phil Jones’s parameters.
+Wave-guide algorithm is a unique algorithm that commands internal components and optimizes their performance.

 + Strong collapsible design concept.